Blog Post

 Trustees should always be cognisant to not communicate in a way that confuses their role, overlaps with that of the operating board, or undermines the leadership team of the organisation.

-The trust should have a clear and specific role in representing the employees as beneficiaries of the trust (the beneficial owners), and this distinction should be at the heart of all their discussions and communications with employees.
+The trust should have a clear and specific role in representing the employees, both current and future, as beneficiaries of the trust (the beneficial owners), and this distinction should be at the heart of all their discussions and communications with employees.

 IDT Tip: Have a standard agenda for your trustee meetings that reflects the 3 areas of responsibility – current health, future direction, effectiveness of the board – discussing each of these topics in depth as and when required, not equally at all meetings.